 It seems a lot of us here are fairly goal-oriented.
 A journey sort of mindset implies goal setting, which I’m all about—but when there’s a constant focus on goals, we unintentionally orient our daily life as a series tasks.

-This journey type of mindset implies goal setting, which I’m all about, of course—but the problem with a continual focus on goals is that we unintentionally orient our day to day living with tasks.
-We become task-oriented people instead of relationship oriented, and we end up equating a “good day” with whether we get a lot done.
+We become task-oriented instead of relationship-oriented, and we end up equating a “good day” with whether we get a lot done.

-I like to-do lists, and I make one near daily—I admit, I like checking things off (and come on, you know you’ve added something after you’ve done it just so you can check it off).
-But an issue arises when we focus all our energy, all our efforts towards these “to-do” tasks, because you know as well as I that we very rarely cross off an entire list in one day.
+I like to-do lists, and I like checking things off (and of course I add something after I’ve done it just so I can check it off).
+But the issue arises when I focus too much energy and efforts toward my to-dos, because you know as well as me that I rarely cross off an entire day’s list.

-We’re in this phase right now, so what we’re not currently doing is at the forefront of my mind.
-And I’ve decided that it’s a good idea to do this more often in my regular life—to notice what I’m intentionally not doing just as much as what I’m getting done.
-I’m going to start make a to-don’t list more often.
+I’ve decided I need to do this more often, to notice what I’m intentionally not doing just as much as what I’m getting done.
+I’m going to make a to-don’t list more often.